Xerxes31415/push-my-button/README.md

 ## Background

 This idea has been bouncing around my head for the last 10 years.
 Specifically, I wanted to make a submissive interact with other people and have them turn them on.
-It ended up spawning some other
+It ended up spawning some other ideas and feedback after we tried it out at DomCon 2024.

 ## Building it